-

 Stamford-Norwalk and Waterbury judicial districts.
 In all other judicial

-districts, housing cases are part of the regular civil docket and are
+districts, housing cases are part of the regular civil docket.

 Small claims matters also are part of the civil division.